arsummers/kid-chart/README.md

 8/4: I'm going to try to refactor by splitting the Rule model off into it's own app, so I can 1: reference it within the Kid model the way I want to, withouth the call stack gettin in the way, and 2: maybe access it more easily from the kids app.
 Don't know if it'll work yet, but current stuff is causing trouble so might as well try.

 8/7: next step is figuring out how to assign instances of rules to kids.
-Currently all rules will display, since Kid Instance isn't communicating to Rule Instance
+Currently all rules will display, since Kid Instance isn't communicating to Rule Instance.
+Going to need to be able to view and edit rules that are attached to specific kids.
+I think I WILL need a rules instance, but WON'T need a kid instance.